Installing Ceramic Tile

 You will also need to check any doors in the room for clearance.
 If you are installing a thick tile, the doors may need to be trimmed.
-The best way to check for clearance is to stack two title on top of one another and attempt to slide it under the door.
+The best way to check for clearance is to stack two titles on top of one another and attempt to slide them under the door.
 If the door swings freely over the stacked tiles, there will be no need to trim the doors.
 If not trimming will be necessary.

-The last step in preparation is to make sure you have a clean, dust free floor.
+The last step in preparation is to make sure you have a clean, dust-free floor.
 Clean the floor thoroughly making sure to remove all loose debris and dirt.

-Remember, preparation is the key to a long lasting installation.
+Remember, preparation is the key to a long-lasting installation.

 Laying out the Tile Pattern

 The first thing you will need to do is to snap two chalk lines.
 Take the chalk line a snap a line down the center of the room.
 Snap another chalk line down the center but perpendicular to the first line.
-In other words you will have one line down the center width of the room and one down the center length.
+In other words, you will have one line down the center width of the room and one down the center length.

 Once you have laid out the tile, check to make sure that the spacing is ok.
 You may need to move the tiles some so that you end up with as many full tiles as possible.
 This will avoid lots of cutting.
 If the room is small you may want to cut tile to fit both sides of the room, giving an equal appearance.
 Let your eye be the judge.